skip to main content

 Supporting sustainable palm production

-Since 2004, We are also a member and fully support the efforts of the Round Table on Sustainable Palm Oil (RSPO) and work towards having all of our oil palm oil plantations certified as quickly as possible.
-Since 2014, Cargill has strengthened its commitments to sustainability through a number of key initiatives, including the following:
+Since 2004, we have been a member of and actively support the efforts of the Roundtable on Sustainable Palm Oil (RSPO), working toward certification across all our palm oil plantations in line with industry best practices and regulatory requirements.
+Since 2014, Cargill has further strengthened its sustainability journey through several key initiatives, including:

-• Launching a Sustainable Palm Oil Policy that commits Cargill to building a traceable and transparent palm oil supply chain firmly committed to no deforestation of high conservation value (HCV) lands or high carbon stock (HCS) areas; no development on peat; and no exploitation of the rights of indigenous people and local communities.
-We collaborate with and seek the support of suppliers, customers, governments, non-governmental organizations and other stakeholders to implement this policy.
+• Launching a Sustainable Palm Oil Policy through which Cargill strives to build a traceable and transparent palm oil supply chain, with a clear focus on no deforestation of high conservation value (HCV) lands or high carbon stock (HCS) areas; no development on peat; and no exploitation of the rights of indigenous people and local communities.
+We collaborate with and seek the support of suppliers, customers, governments, non-governmental organizations, and other stakeholders to implement this policy.

-• Publishing quarterly progress updates on our action plan to achieve a fully traceable and sustainable supply chain.
-In March 2017, our first progress update of the year included our Palm 2020 Roadmap, which charts our path to achieving a 100-percent transparent, traceable and sustainable palm supply chain by 2020.
+• Publishing a roadmap to achieve a fully traceable and sustainable supply chain.
+In March 2017, our first progress update of the year included our Palm 2020 Roadmap, which outlined our path toward a fully transparent, traceable, and sustainable palm supply chain.

 • Becoming a signatory to the Sustainable Palm Oil Manifesto in 2014, which further commits Cargill to no deforestation, creating traceable and transparent supply chains, and protecting peat areas, while ensuring economic and social benefits for the local people and communities where oil palm is grown.

-• Joining other large companies, governments and civil society groups from around the world in pledging to do our part to slow, halt, and reverse global forest loss, while enhancing food security for all, as part of the New York Declaration on Forests during the 2014 UN Climate Summit.
+• Joining other large companies, governments, and civil society groups from around the world in pledging to contribute to global efforts to address deforestation and enhance food security, as part of the New York Declaration on Forests during the 2014 UN Climate Summit.

 Supporting local smallholders